codesagecoder/streaming-app-admin/README.md

 ## How to run the App
 #### Must have nodejs with npm installed (preferrably latest version).
-1. Download the app and open the folder in the cli
+1. Download/clone the repository and open the folder in the cli
 2. Insall all the dependencies using `npm i` command
 3. Launch the server with `npm start` command.
 The app will launch on localhost:3000 automatically.